 A "paper street" is a public right-of-way that is not developed with a street or other transportation facility.
-Private property owners often seek the abandonment of these rights-of-way adjacent to their property for various reasons.
-Because an abandonment dissolves the public right-of-way, making future pedestrian connections difficult, this recommendation would limit the instances where abandonments should be permitted.
+Private property owners often seek the abandonment of these rightsof-way adjacent to their property for various reasons.
+Because an abandonment dissolves the public right-of-way, making future pedestrian connections difficult, this recommendation provides clarity about when abandonments are inappropriate.

-Leads: Montgomery Planning, MCDOT, MCDPS, County Council
+Leads: Montgomery Planning, MCDOT, County Council

-A grassy "paper street" connects two streets between houses
+A grassy "paper street" connects two streets between houses.